-Canada, USA, Italy and South Korea take on World Sledge Hockey Challenge
+Canada, USA, Italy and South Korea take on World Sledge Hockey Challenge03 Dec 2017

 The four-team competition begins Sunday (3 December), featuring defending world champions Canada and their cross-regional rival the USA – both the heavy Paralympic finals favourites.